qx133/quest/README.md

 1. implement in solidity the following game
 1. users can spend eth to buy tickets
 1. these tickets start with a value of 0 eth
-1. when another ticket is bought, 99% of the eth is distributed to all tickets
+1. when the ticket is bought, 99% of the eth is distributed to all tickets
 1. the remaining 1% is collected as fee
 1. a user can redeem his tickets anytime but he cannot redeem a portion of his tickets
 1. when a user redeems his tickets for eth, levy a 10% fee